statamic/v2-docs/content/collections/fieldtypes/taxonomy.md

 id: 31adcc00-4fbb-4fe9-9b48-401061273096
 ---

-## This is a special field! {#special}
+> **This is a special field!**

-If taxonomizing content (this is what most people use this field for), you should place this field within the `taxonomies` key in your fieldset.
-[More details](/taxonomies#control-panel)
+If [taxonomizing content](/taxonomies#control-panel) (the most common use case), you should place this field within the `taxonomies` key in your fieldset.
+Othrwise, learn more about [how else it can be used](#without-taxonomizing).

-If not being used for taxonomizing ([more details](#without-taxonomizing)), put it in your `fields` array as usual.

 ## Data Structure {#data-structure}

-If the field is an actual taxonomy and used for taxonomizing (ie. the field name matches the taxonomy handle) then the term's slugs will be saved.
+If the field is being used for taxonomizing your content (ie. the field name matches the taxonomy handle), the term's _slugs_ will be saved.

 ``` .language-yaml
 wildlife: